 Dutch Elm Disease (DED) poses a serious risk to the health of Elm trees.
 It is caused by a fungus that can be carried on the bodies of Elm Bark Beetles who fly to stressed or injured elm trees, spreading the infection as they go.
 It is most often introduced into a community through the transport of fire wood.
 DED does not affect tree species other than elm.

 What are we doing to prevent the spread?

-The City of Lethbridge is working with Provincial and Federal agencies to assess the scope of the infection and to develop a response strategy.
+In early August 2020, two cases of DED were identified in Lethbridge.
+Since then, the City of Lethbridge has been working with Provincial and Federal agencies to assess the scope of the infection and to develop a response strategy.
 This began with the immediate removal and safe disposal of the infected trees.
 The City is working to map the Elm trees, assess their condition and look for additional signs and symptoms of DED.
+There have been no confirmed cases of DED since August 2020.

 Elm trees can be distinguished from others by their oblong, serrated leaves and distinctly vase-shaped trunk structure.